Zollicoff/claude_coding_rules/cursor_rules_1.md

-These should be added individually to Cursor User Rules:
+Is your Claude reward hacking?
+Try these rules, they should be added individually to Cursor User Rules:

 ---